Knitting Supplies: Detailed List of Products for the Beginner Knitter

 How to Store Yarn at Home

-Synthetic yarns are often made from Acrylic, Nylon, and Polyester.
-These will be your most inexpensive yarns and will likely be easy to work with and easy to launder.
+Synthetic yarns are often made from Acrylic, Nylon, and Polyester among others.
+These will be your most inexpensive yarns, likely easy to work with and launder.
 They are perfect for beginners.

 Yarn Colors

 Here is where it gets exciting.
-For the beginner, I recommend a solid color so that you can begin to identify stitches and rows.
-Lighter colors are easier to see than dark colors such as black or navy.
+For beginners, I recommend a solid color to help you identify stitches and rows.
+Lighter colors are easier to see than dark colors, such as black or navy.
 Other than that, color is always the knitter’s choice.
-Don’t ever feel obligated to find the color that is marked on the pattern.
+Don’t feel obligated to match the color marked on the pattern.
 You aren’t limited to that.
-Choose your own, with one bit of advice.
+Choose your own.

 Yarn Labels

-The label will include vital information such as the type of yarn, weight of the yarn, the recommended knitting needle or crochet hook to use, laundering instructions, and where it was produced.
+The label will include vital information such as the type of yarn (fiber content), weight of the yarn, the recommended knitting needle to use, given in English and Metric, the length and weight of the yarn shown in ounces and grams, laundering instructions, and where it was produced.

 Learn more about reading the Yarn Ball Bands